GUEST EDITORIAL: Lunar New Year is for losers like me

 I used the Moz SEO (search engine optimization) tool to do a keyword search and analysis.
 Moz’s metrics are volume, difficulty, opportunity, and potential.

-— Volume is the average number of searches performed on the keyboard — basically how in demand the keyword is.
+— Volume is the average number of searches performed on the keyword — basically how in demand the keyword is.

-— Difficulty indicates the strength of the top 10 organic links for the keyboard — the higher the number, the more difficult it is to break into the top 10.
+— Difficulty indicates the strength of the top 10 organic links for the keyword — the higher the number, the more difficult it is to break into the top 10.

 — Opportunity is an estimate of click-through-rate for organic web results for the keyword.